Points Principles: The 6 Laws of Frequent Flyer Miles

 Luckily, there’s a world of points that are far more flexible than your airline’s frequent flyer account.
 Bank points like Chase Ultimate Rewards, American Express Membership Rewards, and Citi ThankYou points allow you to use points to book with any airline directly.
 And better yet, they allow you to transfer miles to dozens of different airline partners.
 It’s one of the main features that underscore the difference between credit card points and airline miles.

 Whether you’re new to miles and points or a seasoned pro, having a mix of transferrable currencies and airline-specific miles is critical.
 It helps expand your options when booking flights with points.

 3. Not All Points and Miles Are Created Equally

-And that’s an important piece of the learning curve in miles and points and one of the key laws.
-Points are just like currencies around the world: They’re worth different amounts and values can change over time.
+And that’s an important piece of the learning curve of mastering miles and points and one of the key laws.
+Points are just like currencies around the world: They’re worth different amounts, and those values can change over time.

 Just how much SkyMiles, American AAdvantage Miles, United MileagePlus miles, Chase Ultimate Rewards Points (and on and on) are worth varies wildly.
 Every major airline blogger, not to mention every flyer, values each currency differently based on their needs and travel patterns.

 It depends on where you want to fly, whether you want to fly business class, if your travel dates are set in stone or flexible, and more.
 Much of it hinges on the strengths and weaknesses of an airline’s award chart, which sets how many miles they charge for a given flight.